stanmaz/BBOalert/README.md

 - URL aliases must be defined before they are used
 - Import aliases must be defined in the root file of the hierarchical file organisation.
 - Multiple definitions of the same alias (same alias, different URL’s) are allowed : the last one will be used.
+- BBOalert allows the use of URLs shortened  through the tinyurl.com service.
+While anonymous use of the service is possible, registered users can customize shortened URLs to make them more relevant.
+  BBOalert converts the short URL to the original long URL by briefly opening the data file in a pop-up window.
+When a short URL is used for the first time, a notification appears prompting you to click to continue.
+To prevent this, disable pop up blocking:
+    - Chrome: chrome://settings/content/popups
+    - Firefox:   about:preferences#privacy<br>
+  For security reasons, it's best to enable general pop-up blocking, except for certain sites.
+In our case, you should allow pop-ups for https://www.bridgebase.com.
+- To enable a partner to load your shared data file with one click, you need to edit your BBO profile.
+Make sure the Other field ends with the URL that is normally used by the Data/Copy (New) command.
+When your partner opens your profile, BBOalert will then add a button allowing them to import the data file directly.
+The full URLs are long strings, typically 80 to 120 characters, which, together with your system description, might not fit.
+The Other text field in the profile is limited to 252 characters.
+If necessary, shortened URL may be used.

 #### Scripts